 - Nichiren Statue and Monument: A sacred spot for Japanese Buddhism

-If you enjoy mixing nature with a bit of history, this park is perfect.
+If you enjoy combining nature with a touch of history, this park is ideal.
+With some luck, you might spot fireflies around the pond in late July.

 One of the park’s biggest highlights is its picturesque pond, where you can rent rowboats or pedal boats.
 Kids will love the thrill of gliding across the calm water, while parents can enjoy the peaceful views of the surrounding greenery.
 It’s a fun and affordable activity that brings the whole family together.